kentcdodds/watchOnce/README.md

 This is compatible with Angular >= 1.0.0.
 Note, that older versions only had `$watch` so only `$watchOnce` is supported for the older versions.

+## No grunt/gulp/mocha/jasmin/whatever?

+It's small...
+I haven't taken the time to make a build.
+But there are tests, just not using a testing framework...
+And this is all you have to do with each update:

+- run `$ uglifyjs Scope.\$watchOnce.js --comments --so -o Scope.\$watchOnce.min.js`
+- Bump `bower.json` and `package.json` versions.

 ## License

 MIT